d13samoylyuk/telegram_terming_bot/README.md

 You may experience using the bot [here](https://t.me/d13english_bot).

 ## Starting
 At first launch the program asks for the Telegram bot token and database credentials.
 If all past, then the program asks if the signing data should be saved.
-If yes, then the data is saved to .env file in the [config](config) folder.
+If yes, then the data is saved to .env file to the [data](data) folder.

 The tables are created automatically in the database.
 The dictionary is loaded from [rus_eng_dict.csv](data/rus_eng_dict.csv) file which might be modified, but must be existing and have the same structure.